Explaining vague language: Suboptimal Vagueness

 Consider a language with two words \textit{rhombus}, and \textit{rectangle}, and suppose the domain contains three kinds of geometrical figures: rectangles that are not squares, squares, and then rhombi that are not squares.
 Here is a possible mixed strategy for the speaker: utter \textit{rhombus} for a rhombus that is not a square with probability 1, utter \textit{rectangle} for a rectangle that is not a square with probability 1, and then utter \textit{rhombus} half the time and \textit{rectangle} half the time when it is a square (see Figure \ref{fig:rectangle}).

 According to Lipman, this would make the meanings of ``rhombus'' and ``rectangle'' vague.
 But one may object that in this case, the concepts of rectangle and rhombus simply overlap on squares, {and that the words are used in a way that is consistent with their \textit{precise} mathematical meanings in English}. {For sure, the strategy we described might not be the best possible one, and in real life people will use the word \textit{square} to refer to squares, and approximate thereby a pure strategy.
 However, given that the words \textit{rectangle} and \textit{rhombus} have overlapping denotations in English, this must mean, in Lipman's framework, that English speakers use a mixed a strategy when they want to refer to a square, since the only notion of meaning Lipman countenances identifies meaning with use.
 Yet a square is not a borderline-case of a rectangle, nor a borderline-case of a rhombus, it is a rather a clear case of both.
-The general point is the following: Lipman's approach does not allow for a notion of meaning which would not \textit{ipso facto} characterize two messages whose denotations overlap as being vague, since in this framework overlapping denotations can only be characterized as overlap in contexts of use.}
+The general point is the following: Lipman's approach does not allow for a notion of meaning which would not \textit{ipso facto} characterize two messages whose denotations overlap as being vague, since in this framework overlapping denotations can only be characterized as overlap in contexts of use.} \bs{Importantly, we do not dispute Lipman's result according to which a mixed strategy is never superior to every pure strategy.
+The point of our example is purely conceptual: according to Lipman's definition, the mixed strategy we describe (completely independently of the question whether it could be a speaker's strategy at equilibrium, or whether it is, in some precise sense, an optimal strategy) would make ``rhombus'' and ``rectangle'' vague by definition.
+We argue that this is a flawed definition, which does not capture one of the defining properties of vagueness, namely the existence of borderline-cases.}